vonacht/cd2-docs/docs/modules.md

 Examples:

-The following snippet sends a message on chat when the next resupply is available.
+In a difficulty with 60 nitra resupplies, the following snippet sends a message on chat when the next resupply is available:

 ```json
 ...,